worldbank/rio-safe-space/Supplemental Material/Rider audits/Questionnaire.md

     ____ percent
     ____I don’t feel comfortable answering this question

-20. How often do you think a man would touch her against her will / grope her at some point during a year of commuting, while traveling in the mixed car??
+20. How often do you think a man would touch her against her will / grope her at some point during a year of commuting, while traveling in the public space?
     1. Never
     2. Less than once a year
     3. Once a year